aidang04/Watchpoint/README.md

 ### How to tell when heart-Rate data has been marked as concerning

 If the application has marked heart-rate data it analysed as concerning, the application with notify you by making the 'View Health Info' button pulsate a bright red colour.
-This will not go away until the concern is addressed, but does not impact functionality of the application, so if the user is busy they can still complete guides normally.
+This will not go away until the concern is addressed, but does not impact functionality of the application, so if you are busy you can still complete guides normally.
-Once the user is in on the heart-rate information tab, the concerning guide session will be highlighted red.
+Once you are on the heart-rate information tab, the concerning guide session will be highlighted red.
 These can be clicked on.
-Once clicked on, the user will be led to a page which displays
+Once clicked on, you will be led to a page which displays information about the severity of the heart-rate event, which guide was being completed when it happened and what day it happened on.
+Included in this page are links to useful resources that point you to support.

+Once this page is closed, the notification on the home page will clear.

+### Filling the Daily Box

+To fill the daily box with guides you want to complete daily, navigate to the guides you want and select the top right document icon.
+These guides will now appear in the daily box, alongside a checkmark to signify if they've been completed today or not.
+This checkmark auto logs on completion of guides.

+### Making the Guide's Background Yellow

+Upon opening the smartwatch application, select the 'Yellow Background' slider to activate yellow backgrounds during the guides.
+This is especially useful for users with dyslexia.